amandaguglieri/hackinglife/docs/az-900-preparation.md

 Benefits:
 - No infraestructure management: as a business you don't have to focus on administrative tasks.
 - Scalability.
 - You only pay for what you use.
+Price based on consumption: number of executions + runnign time for each.

 Functions are commonly used when you need to perform work in response to an event (often via a REST request), timer, or message from another Azure service.
 Azure Functions runs your code when it's triggered and automatically deallocates resources when the function is finished.
 In this model, you're only charged for the CPU time used while your function runs.
 Functions can be either stateless or stateful.
 When they're stateless (the default), they behave as if they're restarted every time they respond to an event.
 When they're stateful (called Durable Functions), a context is passed through the function to track prior activity.

+Generally, Azure Functions is stateless.
+BUT you can use an extension called Durable Functions to chain together functions and maintain their state while the functions are executing.

+### 5. Azure Logic Apps  (serverless computing)

+When you need something more complex than Functions, like a workflow or a process, Azure Logic Apps is a good solution.
+It enables you to create no-code and low-code solutions hosted in Azure to automate and orchestrate tasks, business processes, and workflows.

+Implementation can be done using a web-based design environment.
+You build the app by connecting triggers to actions with various connections.

+Price based on consumption: number of executions + type of connections that the app uses.

-### 5. Azure App Service
+### 6. Azure App Service

 App Service is a compute platform that you can use to quickly build, deploy, and scale enterprise grade web apps, background jobs, mobile back-ends, and RESTful APIs in the programming language of your choice (it supports multiple languages, including .NET, .NET Core, Java, Ruby, Node.js, PHP, or Python) without managing infrastructure (it also supports both Windows and Linux environments).